Ziyi-star/Lab-Knowledge-Discovery-in-Databases/README.md

 Knowledge Discovery Lab

-Hier ist die erste Hausaufgabe von KDD Lab for 6 Kredits
+Here is the homework assignment from KDD Lab for 6 credits